isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 Many businesses require documentation around a new hire, such as workplace agreements for work-from-home employees.
 Traditionally, businesses managed these documents physically in forms that are difficult to manage and store.
 When switching to electronic documents, PDF files are an ideal choice because they are more secure and less modifiable than other file types.
 Plus, they support digital signatures.

-In this tutorial, you implement a web-based HR form that saves a workplace agreement to PDF with sign off in a simple Java Spring MVC application.
+In this tutorial, you implement a web-based HR form that saves a workplace agreement to PDF with sign-off in a simple Java Spring MVC application.
 You can find the companion code [on GitHub](https://github.com/dawidborycki/adobe-sign).

 ## Generating API credentials

 Start by signing up for the Adobe PDF Services API free trial.
 Go to the [Adobe](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSDK) [website](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSDK) and click the *Get Started* button under *Create New Credentials*.
 The free trial provides 1,000 Document Transactions that can be used over six months.
-This reveals another page (see below), where you choose the service (PDF Services API), set the credentials name (for example, HRDocumentWFCredentials), and enter a description.
+On the next page (see below), choose the service (PDF Services API), set the credentials name (for example, HRDocumentWFCredentials), and enter a description.

 Select the language (Java for this example) and check *Create personalized code samples*.
 The last step ensures that code samples already contain the prepopulated pdftools-api-credentials.json file you use, along with the private key to authenticate your app within the API.